govuk-one-login/observability-infrastructure/fargate/README.md

 It is recommended that you modify your Cloudformation template first so that the environment variables are in place before OneAgent runs; this will make sure traffic is routed to the correct Dynatrace instance.

+If you have any issues with the implementation, please refer to the [FAQ](../FAQ.md) first.

 ## Prerequisites

 Ensure you run the latest VPC stack and SAM Deployment Pipeline stack versions.
 At time of writing, v2.0.8 and v2.37.1, respectively.
 You can check the version of stacks in the [CloudFormation Console](https://eu-west-2.console.aws.amazon.com/cloudformation/home?region=eu-west-2#/stacks) in the description column.